Skip to navigation

 1 To underline that it's not just western tourists who get stung by travel agents and touts, I paid Rs150 for my luxury bus ticket, while one Indian tourist on the same bus paid Rs120, and another couple Rs160.
 If you're open for a scam, you'll get sucked in regardless of skin colour, it seems.

-2 Although not one but three shops, right there on the main street, sold a huge range of ancient but effective guns.
-No doubt they were for shotgun weddings and quick divorces.
+2 Although not one but three shops, right there on the main street, sells a huge range of ancient but effective guns.
+No doubt they're for shotgun weddings and quick divorces.

-4 A great name for an American travelling through the Third World, don't you think?
+4 A great name for an American travelling through the developing world, don't you think?
+'Hello, I'm Rich,' is possibly not the sort of thing you want to shout too loudly round these parts.
 Then again, someone mentioned that my name is a type of European currency, so who am I to talk?